squirrelRock/JuniorLeague-Casefile-Advocate/README.md

 @Device-XS-MaxWidth: 549px;  // was 320 - 479

-This approach allowed us to skip the problematic in-between breakpoints entirely, creating a more stable and readable layout across devices—especially for tables and multi-column content.
+This approach allowed us to skip the problematic in-between breakpoints entirely.
+We created a more stable and readable layout across devices—especially for tables and multi-column content.
 It was a practical workaround to the limitations of the Wild Apricot layout engine and its rigid column and gadget structure.
 --------------------------------------------------------